OWL Board of Directors

-Gracia Hillman provides nonprofit management and strategic development consulting services and is a Senior Fellow at Demos, contributing to the organization’s efforts to expand the freedom to vote for all of America’s citizens.
-Hillman’s areas of expertise include voter engagement, voting rights, election administration, as well as the interests and rights of women, racial minorities and people with disabilities.
-From 2003 to 2010, Hillman was a commissioner of the U.S. Election Assistance Commission, serving as chair in 2005 and vice chair in 2004 and 2009.
-Her distinguished professional experience also includes having served as President and CEO of WorldSpace Foundation, Senior Coordinator for International Women’s Issues at the U.S. Department of State, Executive Director of the U.S. League of Women Voters and Executive Director of the National Coalition on Black Voter Participation.
+Gracia Hillman provides nonprofit management and strategic development consulting services and is a Senior Fellow at Demos, which works to expand the freedom to vote for all American citizens.
+Her areas of expertise include voter engagement, voting rights, and election administration, as well as the interests and rights of women, racial minorities, and people with disabilities.
+From 2003 to 2010, she was a Commissioner of the U.S. Election Assistance Commission, serving as Chair in 2005 and Vice Chair in 2004 and 2009.
+Her distinguished professional experience also includes having served as President and CEO of WorldSpace Foundation, Senior Coordinator for International Women’s Issues at the U.S. Department of State, Executive Director of the U.S. League of Women Voters, and Executive Director of the National Coalition on Black Voter Participation.
 Her writings include “Toward A More Perfect Union: The Congressional Black Caucus & Voting Rights,” and “E-Voting and Democracy in America.”

 Beedie Jones, M.Ed.

-Beedie Jones is Manager of the Mather’s—More Than a Café, located in the Chatham community in Chicago.
-Nationally, Jones is an “aging network” advocate with more than 30 years of experience in the field of aging.
-She has extensive knowledge and expertise in management, training, counseling, project development, and community organizing.
-She serves on several boards in addition to OWL.
+Beedie Jones is Manager of Mather’s—More Than a Café, located in the Chatham community of Chicago.
+She’s a national aging network advocate with over 30 years of experience in the field of aging.
+She has extensive knowledge and expertise in management, training, counseling, project development, and community organizing, and serves on several boards.

-Prior to joining the Mather’s team, she was employed with AARP for 12 years in its Southwest Regional Office in Dallas, Texas, as the Operations Manager for the region and State Director for Louisiana and Arkansas.
-Other professional experiences include: Director of Mature Worker Training & Employment Program, Counselor at Pennsylvania State University, Texas Southern University, University of Texas Medical School, and Director of the Histology-Chemical Laboratory at Indiana University Medical School.
+Prior to joining the Mather’s team, she was employed with AARP for 12 years in its Southwest Regional Office in Dallas, Texas, as Operations Manager for the region and State Director for Louisiana and Arkansas.
+Other professional experience includes Director of Mature Worker Training & Employment Program, Counselor at Pennsylvania State University, Texas Southern University, University of Texas Medical School, and Director of the Histology-Chemical Laboratory at Indiana University Medical School.

 Peggy Parolin, M.A.